MasteryCoding/python-activities/binary-to-ASCII/bta.md

 ```

 If needed, give additional instruction to students about steps to find the decimal value:
-1. Starting from the highest bit, multiply the highest power of 2 IF the bit is holding 1 as its value
+1. Starting from the highest bit, multiply the corresponding power of 2 IF the bit is holding 1 as its binary value
 2. Decrement the power by 1 and move to the second highest bit
 3. Iterate step 1 and 2 until the lowest bit is reached